Made for Love (TV series): Release

-The series premiered on April 1, 2021 with the first 3 episodes available immediately.
-The second season premiered on April 28, 2022 with two episodes being released weekly.
+The series premiered on April 1, 2021, with the first 3 episodes available immediately.
+The second season premiered on April 28, 2022, with two episodes being released weekly.

 Reception

 Critical response

 For the first season, review aggregator Rotten Tomatoes reported an approval rating of 94% based on 54 critic reviews, with an average rating of 7.20/10.
 The website's critics consensus reads,"Made for Love's satirical riffs on technology are undeniably clever, but the most valuable special effects in this twisty odyssey are Cristin Milioti's charisma and comedic timing."
 Metacritic gave the first season a weighted average score of 68 out of 100 based on 18 critic reviews, indicating "generally favorable reviews".

-Nina Metz of Chicago Tribune rated the series 3.5/4 and found the series "cheekily bewitching, both sardonic and deeply deeply disturbing..."
-Ben Travers of IndieWire gave the series a B- and said, "Herbert is the proof that Made for Love still knows the real deal: that true love can't be quantified, only felt.
+Nina Metz of the Chicago Tribune rated the series 3.5/4 and found the series "cheekily bewitching, both sardonic and deeply deeply disturbing..."
+Ben Travers of IndieWire gave the series a B− and said, "Herbert is the proof that Made for Love still knows the real deal: that true love can't be quantified, only felt.
 The more the show lets us feel it, the better off it will be."